Sirvelasque/info-anime-webapp/README.md

 # Info anime app

-> React&Redux based web application that fetches data from Jikan moe API v4 and render it giving you access to a categorie/genre search by mode and give you access to specific information
+> React&Redux based web application that fetches data from Jikan moe API v4 to render it giving you a categories/genres selections at firts to then pick a title and seee for specific information about it.

 ## Built With